-How To Infuse AI-Powered Interactive Voice Recognition into your Contact Center
+What is IVR and How To Infuse AI-Powered IVR into your Contact Center

 More and more organizations are continuing to discover the benefits of using AI-powered contact center solutions to help deliver a modern customer experience and improve operational cost efficiency.

 Here's what you need to know about the latest interactive voice recognition (IVR) technologies.

 Interactive voice recognition (IVR) is an automated telephony technology that provides information to callers through pre-recorded messages using a voice response system.

 It can route calls to the appropriate recipients by having callers select options from a touch-tone keypad or using speech recognition technology.
 It may also provide responses through various contact methods, including voice, fax, callback, email and more.
 A modern IVR system typically consists of telephony equipment, software applications, a database and the supporting IT infrastructure.
 IVR can offload call volume from agents by allowing customers to access product or customer-specific information without agent intervention.

 The use of AI-driven technologies has expanded the capabilities of IVR systems dramatically.
 It enables real-time, human-like interactions using natural language processing (NLP) and machine learning (ML) technologies to deliver a robust self-service experience.